minidogg/sandtris-sandiloader/README.md

+# SandiLoader
+Sandiloader is a mod loader for Sandtris with run-time code and patching capabilities.

-# SANDILOADER
+# Sandtris
-Sandiloader is currently in an unfinished state.
-If you want to help out check my todo I made.
-It's mostly just for me, but anyone can look at it.
+Sandtris is a game made by [Franco Miranda](https://francomiranda.com/) that you can play at https://sandtris.com